mosheDO/HSCTF-Writeups/pwn/review-100/README.md

 ## Why does this work?

 In C, when you declare variables, they're placed on the program's *call stack*.
-Essentially, the program will allocate its variables in a data structure called a "stack", which houses the frame pointer, **return address**, and **variables**.
+Essentially, the program will allocate its variables in a data structure called a "stack".
+Imagine placing your hand out in front of you, palm up.
+Pil some imaginary papers on your hand.
+At any given point, without moving your hand, you only have access to the topmost paper of the stack, given the fact that you can't flip through the papers on your hand.
+In a C program, the call stack houses the frame pointer, **return address**, and **arguments**.

 The stack initially looks like this.